lucaspena/agt-proof-of-stake/README.md

 for gets selected I rewarded; voters could control miners; voters could attempt denial of service attacks; etc).

-- Truthfulness importance for blockchain protocols
 In the blockchain domain, security is of the utmost importance.
 Cryptocurrency would inevitably fail if it was in a miner's best interest to lie about things like block validity or a transaction occurring.
 In the domain of proof of stake, these security concerns are heightened.
 As users rather than miners now have control over the introduction of new currency, it is perhaps more critical that a proof of stake protocol is truthful.

-- High-level abstraction of Ouroboros
 Our project focuses on Ouroboros [ouroboros], one of the first proof of stake based blockchain protocols, used in the coin Cardano.
 Ouroboros is a complicated algorithm, so we first plan on producing a high-level abstraction of this proof of stake algorithm, amenable to modelling and proving complex properties.
 Then we will perform an incentive compatibility analysis of our abstraction.
 We will determine if the abstraction is dominant-strategy-incentive-compatible (DSIC) or Bayesian-incentive-compatible (BIC) in the weaker case.
 If not, we will attempt to make minor adjustments in order to achieve these nice properties.
 Next, we will focus on a formal analysis in Maude.

 The Maude System is a programming language often used for modeling and verification of systems.
 It has been used to verify a wide spectrum of systems,